cforcomputer/progomatter/README.md

 ![example usage video, copying files](examples/loading-filesv1.gif)

 This app is for accelerating prototyping development with AI.
 It allows anyone to quickly create app prototypes using their preferred LLM API.
+Currently a minimum viable product.
+It will take a complex project with many files, and only extract the ones you want to update with your preferred LLM, no more digging.

+In the future, all the copy and pasting won't be necessary, and you can handle the full changes with a simple but powerful git-like interface for applying feature changes without leaving progomatter.
+Just input your LLM API credentials and get to work.

 ## Usage